 When you create a new pipeline, you will give the pipeline a name, and you have the option to enter a description.
-Note that your account comes with the Intake Pipeline already created by default.

 You will also need to select which matter status(es) you want to be shown on the pipeline.
 This will decide what status of matters will automatically be displayed when you view the pipeline.
 If you are building one to be used for intake, you will want to use PNC as the status.
 If you are building a pipeline for case management, use hired.
 You could also make one catch-all pipeline and set it to show multiple statuses.

-Lastly, you will also see the toggle for “Intake Pipeline?”.
+Next, you will also see the toggle for “Intake Pipeline?”.
 Selecting yes will show the total value of matters in each pipeline stage as well an expected value prediction.

 To give an example of when you would assign a pipeline stage automatically, you may have a stage for “Consult Scheduled”.
 You can use an automation to move a matter into this stage immediately when a consultation is booked.